 Students enrolled in Mr. Murray’s Military History course are bringing their research and studies of the American Revolution to life.
 Through historic interpretation and documented analysis, students set out to recreate the life of the common soldier of the American Revolution.
-In Mr. Murray’s words: Research has shown that such simulated, experiential learning of living…Continue reading Learning History By Living It!
+As part of Mr. Murray’s living history program, and supported by the Pine Plains…Continue reading Learning History By Living It!

 Because it is not your grandfather’s world anymore.
 It’s theirs!
 To thrive in their world, they need new skills to cope with changing technology.
 The challenge is not only learning new technology — anything they learn now will be different in a few short years — it is learning how to change.
 A challenge for students…Continue reading It’s Not Your Grandfather’s Shop Class!

 Pine Plains has a lively history of live theatre — a story in itself.
 And now, every year, like high schools all over the country, it puts on an annual musical.
 I could say many things about the value of participating in theatre for kids, parents, and the community at large.
 But that would take…Continue reading It Takes a Play to Make a Community: Backstage at The Music Man

 When Wynton Marsalis gave the opening concert for the new Stising Center, he also opened some hearts and minds of the local high school Jazz Band in a Master Class.

 There was a touch of Revolutionary War and black powder smoke right in the middle of Pine Plains the other day as Neil Murray was giving his students of military history some experience of what it was like to be Continental Soldiers.
 I grabbed a scene with my cell phone and then, so impressed with the…Continue reading Sergeant, Make It Happen!